Frequently asked questions about PPE

 - I received several lab coats (e.g. flame resistant lab coat, barrier lab coat).
 When should I wear a certain lab coat?

-Please refer to the Usage and Limitations of the PPE table.
+Please refer to the PPE selection guide.

 - I was only given a “Flame Resistant (FR) Lab Coat”, but I don’t always work with flammable chemicals with an ignition source.
 Can I wear a different lab coat?